nerves-livebook/nerves_livebook/README.md

 [![CircleCI](https://circleci.com/gh/elixir-circuits/nerves_livebook.svg?style=svg)](https://circleci.com/gh/elixir-circuits/nerves_livebook)

 The Nerves Livebook firmware lets you try out the Nerves projects on real hardware without needing to build anything.
 Within minutes, you'll have a Raspberry Pi or Beaglebone running Nerves.
 You'll be able to run code in [Livebooks](https://github.com/elixir-nx/livebook) and work through Nerves tutorials from the comfort of your browser.

-When you're ready, you'll be able to build your own firmware whether it be for hobby or work.
+*This is a work in progress.
+Most of our testing is on the Raspberry Pi Zero W*

 ## Prerequisites